Narcissists are notorious for their merciless manipulation of others to dominate and control them.

 How Long Can a Narcissist go Without Supply?

-This is similar to a depression, there is a change in his eating and sleep patterns, he becomes sluggish and always appears sad.
-He no longer finds pleasure in the things he used to enjoy such as interests, hobbies and pursuits.
+This is similar to depression, there is a change in their eating and sleep patterns, and they become sluggish and always appear sad.

 Therefore, things can get pretty tricky when you decide to end a relationship with a narcissist.